Singapore Airlines: Corporate affairs

-Singapore Airlines is majority-owned by the Singapore government investment and holding company Temasek Holdings, which held 55% of voting stock as at 31 March 2020.
+Singapore Airlines is majority-owned by the Singapore government's investment and holding company Temasek Holdings, which holds 55% of voting stock as of 31 March 2020.

-The Singapore government, which holds a golden share via the country's Ministry of Finance, has stressed its non-involvement in the management of the company, a point emphasized by Minister Mentor Lee Kuan Yew when he said the Singapore Changi Airport's front-runner status as an aviation hub is more important than the SIA.
+Nevertheless, while the government holds a golden share via the country's Ministry of Finance, it stressed its non-interference in the management of the company, a point emphasised by Lee Kuan Yew when he said the Singapore Changi Airport's front-runner status as an aviation hub is more important than SIA.
 However, he was personally involved in easing tensions between the company and its pilots in the early 2000s, warned the airline to cut costs, and made public his advice to the airline to divest from its subsidiary companies.

 Singapore Airlines is headquartered at Airline House, a former hangar at the Changi Airport in Singapore.

+In November 2022, Tata Group reached an agreement with Singapore Airlines, in which the joint-venture Indian full-service carrier Vistara merged with Tata-owned Air India to form a single entity with an expanded network and broader fleet.
+The merger officially took place on 12 November 2024, with Air India as the surviving company.
+Singapore Airlines now holds a 25.1% stake in the company.

+In November 2024, Singapore Airlines said it was feeling the impact of the aviation industry’s widespread supply-chain issues, estimating it is likely to have five fewer aircraft than planned by the end of the 2024 fiscal year, with 204 jets in fleet, due to delivery delays.

+Business trends

+The key trends for Singapore Airlines are (as of the financial year ending 31 March):

 Branding

 Branding and publicity efforts have revolved primarily around flight crew, in contrast to most other airlines, who tend to emphasise aircraft and services in general.
 In particular, the promotion of its female flight attendants known as Singapore Girls has been widely successful and is a common feature in most of the airline's advertisements and publications.

-The Singapore Airlines logo is a bird, inspired by a dagger featured in regional folklore known as a silver kris or keris.
-The kris is central in Singapore Airlines' branding, such as the SilverKris lounge and the KrisWorld entertainment system.
+The Singapore Airlines logo is a stylise bird, which has no relation to the Keris.
+The keris which originated in Malayan Airways days is a legacy central in Singapore Airlines' branding, such as the SilverKris lounge, Krisflyer and the KrisWorld entertainment system.
 The logo has remained unchanged since Singapore Airlines' inception from the split of Malaysia–Singapore Airlines, except for a minor tweak in 1987.